nyu-software-engineering/flask-pymongo-web-app-example/README.md

 ### Run the app

+#### development mode

+To run the app locally in development mode:

 - define two environment variables from the command line:
   - on Mac, use the commands: `export FLASK_APP=app.py` and `export FLASK_ENV=development`.
   - on Windows, use `set FLASK_APP=app.py` and `set FLASK_ENV=development`.
 - start flask with `flask run` - this will output an address at which the app is running locally, e.g. https://127.0.0.1:5000.
 Visit that address in a web browser.
 - in some cases, the command `flask` will not be found when attempting `flask run`... you can alternatively launch it with `python3 -m flask run --host=0.0.0.0 --port=5000` (or change to `python -m ...` if the `python3` command is not found on your system).

 Note that this will run the app only on your own computer.
 Other people will not be able to access it.
-If you want to allow others to access the app running on your local machine, try using the [flask-ngrok](https://pypi.org/project/flask-ngrok/) module.
+If you want to allow others to access the app running in development mode on your local machine, try using the [flask-ngrok](https://pypi.org/project/flask-ngrok/) module.

+#### production mode

+To run the app in production mode using a real web server, for example using [gunicorn](https://gunicorn.org/):

+- install `gunicorn`, if not yet already done.
+- define two environment variables from the command line:
+  - on Mac, use the commands: `export FLASK_APP=app.py` and `export FLASK_ENV=production`.
+  - on Windows, use `set FLASK_APP=app.py` and `set FLASK_ENV=production`.
+- start the app with `gunicorn --config gunicorn_config.py --bind 0.0.0.0:8080 wsgi:app` - this will output an address at which the app is running locally, e.g. `https://0.0.0.0:8080`.
+Visit that address in a web browser.
+- note that the server configuration can be adjusted in the included example file, [gunicorn_config.py](gunicorn_config.py).